siascone/cors-proxy-server/README.md

 ## A simple CORS proxy server
-- receives a key of url set to the api path want to fetch data from
+- receives a key of `url` in the query params set to the api path to fetch data from